andykawabata/Hackathon-Runtime_Terror/README.md

 *"Since I began coding a few years ago, I have been dedicated to increasing my understanding in all aspects of computer science and building useful applications.
 I love being able to use data to help further our understanding of the world we live in.
 I'm currently a senior UNCG and work as a tutor in the computer science department."*

 **Kyle Supple**
+*"Hi, I am a computer science major at UNCG.
+I really enjoy anything to do with programming including creating web apps, machine learning models, bots, and writing scripts that make my life easier.
+Programming appeals to me because it allows me to break a complex problem down into its fundamental parts.
+In my free time I'm usually working on my latest project or I'm up in the mountains biking and climbing with friends."*

 **Katelynn Urgitus**